 We’re excited to have you!
 If you are new to 4-H, take a look at the Crawford County 4-H Brochure to choose a 4-H Club.
 Contact the club leader and let them know you are interested in joining their club.
 They will give you the specific details on when club meetings occur and other events in the club.

-New enrollments and re-enrollments are now open.
+New enrollments are accepted all year.
+Previous members need to be enrolled by October 15 of the previous year.
 All enrollments are completed through 4-H Online.

 Here are some important tips and reminders to help ensure your 4HOnline enrollment is completed correctly:

 - Contact Information: Review your family and individual profile and make sure that all contact information is accurate.

 - Code of Conduct: Read through the 4-H code of conduct with your child.
 Remember you are signing that you have read, understand, and agree to uphold this code.